-The doctor will start with a typical investigation of your current health state.
+Firstly, to begin the prostatitis diagnosis process, the doctor will start with a typical investigation of your current health state.
 You will talk about your medical history or point out any underlying symptoms or prostate gland issues.

 This is where you are supposed to mention the pelvic pain (if you are having any).
 After that, the doctor will do a physical exam.
 This includes a digital rectal examination, usually with a Transrectal prostate biopsy.